mdolab/dafoam/doc/source/Tutorials.rst

  A few notes:

-   - Always run Allclean.sh before running Allrun.sh.

-   - You run a container and login as root, which means, from your local computer, you have no write permission for the generated files; you need to move or delete these files from the container bash session.

    - Treat the Docker container as disposable, i.e., start one container for one optimization run.
 If the optimization is running and you want to kill it, just run **exit** to quit the container and start a new one.

+   - You run a container and login as dafoamuser, its sudo password is: dafoamuser.

+   - Always run Allclean.sh before running Allrun.sh.

 - If you have compiled DAFoam from the source code following :ref:`Installation`, load the OpenFOAM environment::